 Step 3: Filing The Application

 Patent applications can be filed manually, electronically, or by mail.
 Doing it by mail costs more.
 All applications must be accompanied by a self-addressed, stamped receipt postcard, a Patent Application Disclosure and an Information Disclosure Statement.
 There is also a filing fee.
 You will be notified if your patent application has been approved or denied.
 This process can sometimes take years.
 If your patent application is denied, you can appeal the USPTO’s decision, amend and resubmit your application.
-A patent lawyer of techpats.com can help with this process.
+An expert witness services patent lawyer can help with this process.

 The cost to file for a patent varies widely based on what type of patent is filed.
 The price can range from less than $100 to thousands of dollars.
 The USPTO fee schedule lists the full cost of each type of patent.
 A patent protects inventions for between 14 and 20 years.